Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Acknowledgement

 This research was supported by the Israel Science Foundation (Grants No. 447/17 and 1516/19).
 AB acknowledges Sunayana Dutta for some helpful discussions.
-Computation time on the High Performance Computing system Hive of the Faculty of Natural Sciences at University of Haifa, and the Hawk at the High Performance Computing Center Stuttgart (HLRS) is gratefully acknowledged.
+AB also acknowledges Rhombik Roy for analyzing the results of revival dynamics and in preparing the Appendix.
+Computation time on the High Performance Computing system Hive of the Faculty of Natural Sciences at University of Haifa and the Hawk at the High Performance Computing Center Stuttgart (HLRS) is gratefully acknowledged.